The MBA with Health Care Management concentration is a 36-credit option.

 The program consists of twelve courses (36 credits), which includes a choice of seven out of eight core courses, four concentration courses and a capstone course.
 The core courses cover critical elements of business management in today’s technologically advanced and global business environment.
 The course sequence is flexible, as most core courses do not have prerequisites beyond the basic requirements to enter the MBA program.

-Ship delivers its MBA degree program in three convenient formats: 100% online asynchronous with optional synchronous content, 100% online with some required synchronous components, and face-to-face with some asynchronous online components.
+Ship delivers its MBA degree program in three convenient formats: 100% online asynchronous with an optional synchronous component, 100% online with required synchronous class attendance, and face-to-face class attendance with an asynchronous online component.
 The requirements are the same in each of the three delivery formats.

 Part-time or Full-time